AlexanderMac/o2diff/readme.md

   - `diff`: `{ left, right }` to get the objects differences.
   - `values`: `{ changed, added, deleted }`, to get the changed values.
   - `paths`: `{ changed, added, deleted }`, to get the changed paths.
+- Revert function, to revert destination object to source object.
 - Converters for special types (ObjectId).

 ## Commands